helpingstar/cs285-script/script/CS_285_Lecture_4_Part_1.md

 178. And if you try to optimize the reward function with respect to, for example, the position of the car, that optimization problem can't really be solved with gradient-based methods, because the reward is not a continuous, or much less a differentiable function, of the car's position.
 179. However, if you have a probability distribution over some action, let's say that abstractly that you just get to choose like fall or don't fall, so you have a binary action, you either fall or you don't fall, and it's a Bernoulli random variable with parameter θ.
 180. So with probability θ you fall off, with probability one minus θ you don't fall off.
-181. Now, the interesting thing is that the expected value of the reward with respect to pi θ is actually smooth in θ, because you have a probability of θ falling off, which has a reward of minus one, and a probability of one minus θ of staying on the road, so the reward is one minus θ minus θ.
+181. Now, the interesting thing is that the expected value of the reward with respect to π_θ is actually smooth in θ, because you have a probability of θ falling off, which has a reward of minus one, and a probability of one minus θ of staying on the road, so the reward is one minus θ minus θ.
 182. And that's perfectly smooth and perfectly differentiable, in θ.
 183. So, this is a very important property that will come up again and again, and that it really explains why reinforcement learning algorithms can optimize seemingly non-smooth and even sparse reward functions, which is that expected values of non-smooth and non-differentiable functions under differentiable and smooth probability distributions are themselves smooth and differentiable.
 184. Okay, let's pause there.